dominik-stammbach/dominik-stammbach.github.io/README.md

 - [e-FEVER: Explanations and Summaries for Automated Fact Checking](https://www.research-collection.ethz.ch/handle/20.500.11850/453826), with Elliott Ash (Truth and Trust Online, 2020)

-- [Exploiting Evidence Enhancement for the FEVER Shared Task](https://aclanthology.org/D19-6616/), with Günter Neumann (Second Workshop on Fact Extraction and VERification, 2019)

 ### Involved in the following events